isjoshokay/isjoshokay/README.md

 ### My name is Joshua Peoples.
 I am studying Computational Mathematical Sciences at Arizona State University.
 [Click this link to learn more about me!](https://docs.google.com/presentation/d/e/2PACX-1vTyhvoeUBvhjAs93sAEgnIEpM17LyoOx1lGc0bEdXeL1bu_gjfbmmwHyNEhfTMfxqf9-z4eOgUeC9-r/pub?start=false&loop=false&delayms=10000)

 I am currently focused on research in the area of classification using ML/AI.
-Thoroughly interested in the games industry.
+Thoroughly interested in the games industry, especially in the areas of graphics rendering and simulations.
 <!--
 **isjoshokay/isjoshokay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.